 Note: Be careful to enter only lowercase, not uppercase letters.

-Now create one new folder inside the nocodb folder that you created at STEP 10 and name it db.
+Now create two new folders inside the nocodb folder that you have previously created at STEP 10 and name them data and db.
 Follow the instructions in the image below.

 Note: Be careful to enter only lowercase, not uppercase letters.